jamesy012/OpenPlanet-BestCheckpoints/README.md

 # Updates

+##### 1.6.1

+font is not deprecated on TURBO and MANIA

 ## 1.6

 STM time comparison Turbo

-changing how font is loaded to remove deperated function call
+changing how font is loaded to remove deprecated function call

 issue with the TOTD July 6th multilap map